AniBullet/LanguageOne/Docs/TRANSLATION_GUIDE.md

 - Can toggle display anytime with "Translate/Toggle" button
 - To completely remove original, use "Clear Original" function

-**Q: What does "Has Translation" mean in tool window?**
-- Indicates asset contains translation markers (both original and translation)
-- Different from "Success" (successfully processed in this operation)
-- "Has Translation" shows count for display mode toggle operations
-- Clearly distinguishes translation vs toggle operation results

 **Q: How are unsupported assets handled?**
 - Tool automatically filters out unsupported assets
 - Unsupported asset count displayed fixed in progress bar